bbauska/JS-Tricks/README.md

 # JS-Tricks
 JavaScript tips, tricks, techniques.
 ES6 or greater.
 Chrome predominantly.

-2. Get Value of a brower Cookie
+2. Get Value of a browser Cookie
 Retrieve the value of a cookie by accessing with document.cookie
 ```
 const cookie = name => `; ${document.cookie}`.split(`; ${name}